Refer to the guide Setting up and getting started.

 Alternative 2: Individual command knows how to undo/redo by itself.

-, just save the person being deleted).Return to Table Of Contents
+delete, just save the person being deleted).Return to Table Of Contents

 Return to Table Of Contents